 Badri Kedar Festival

-- It held in June every year
+• It is held in June every year

-- Classical music, dance, and cultural programs are held during this festival.
+• Classical music, dance, and cultural programs are held during this festival.

-- It Shows the rich heritage of Uttarakhand
+• It shows the rich heritage of Uttarakhand

 Mata Murti Ka Mela

-- It is the festival dedicated to the mother of Badrinarayan
+• It is the festival dedicated to the mother of Badrinarayan

-- It was celebrated in the month of September
+• It was celebrated in the month of September

-- During this festival a large fair is organised near the temple
+• During this festival, a large fair is organised near the temple

 Vijayadashami / Dussehra

-- This festival marks the beginning of winter preparations.
+• This festival marks the beginning of winter preparations.
 Special aarti and rituals take place inside the temple

 Closing Day (Bhai Dooj or Diwali)

-- It is one of the most emotional days for the people of Badrinath.
+• It is one of the most emotional days for the people of Badrinath.

 Opening Day (Akshaya Tritiya)